 A final comment is in order.
-In the convex case, Aubry-Mather theory makes two Claims:
+In the convex case, Aubry-Mather theory makes two claims:

-\begin{enumerate} \item existence of the invariant measure with given rotation number \item the support of this invariant measure is a Lipschitz graph over the base of the cotangent bundle \end{enumerate} While we believe that the present work gives the right extension of the first statement to non-convex situations (for the moment only in $T^*T^n$ and not in a general cotangent bundle, see however \cite{Vichery} for cotangent bundles and \cite{Bi} for general symplectic manifolds), we say nothing close to the second statement.
-Of course starting from a convex Hamiltonian and applying a conjugation by a symplectic map, the support of the invariant measure will be the image by the conjugating map of a Lipschitz graph, and obviously this will not be -in general - a graph.
+\begin{enumerate}[label=\theenumi] \item existence of invariant measures with given rotation vectors \item the support of this invariant measure is a Lipschitz graph over the base of the cotangent bundle \end{enumerate} While we believe that the present work gives the right extension of the first statement to non-convex situations (for the moment only in $T^*T^n$ and not in a general cotangent bundle, see however \cite{Vichery3} for more general cotangent bundles and \cite{Bi} for general symplectic manifolds), we make no claim coming close to the second statement.
+Of course if we start with a convex Hamiltonian, and compose it with a symplectic map, we get an invariant measure for the new Hamiltonian that is the image by the symplectic map of the invariant measure for the convex Hamiltonian, and this image has no reason to be a graph.

 However other statements could make sense.
-One plausible conjecture is to look at the action of $\varphi^t$ over $\widehat {\mathcal L}$, the Humilière completion of the set $\mathcal L$ of Lagrangians submanifolds for the $\gamma$-metric.
+One plausible conjecture is to look at the action of $\varphi^t$ over $\widehat {\mathcal L}$, the Humili\`ere completion of the set $\mathcal L$ of Lagrangians submanifolds for the $\gamma$-metric.
+Note that objects in $\widehat {\mathcal L}$ are not submanifolds, they are just objects in an abstract completion\footnote{However on can define their support as a subset of the ambient symplectic manifold (see \cite{Humiliere}, section 4.4, page 390)}.
 Indeed, the group of Hamiltonian diffeomorphisms acts on this set (since a Hamiltonian diffeomorphism acts as an isometry for $\gamma$, over $\mathcal L$, hence acts over its completion).
-If there is an element $L$, in $\widehat {\mathcal L}$ fixed by $\varphi^t$, then $L$ is not a Lagrangian, but $u_{L}(x)$ is a continous function, well-defined, and Lipschitz, hence differentiable a.e.
-The set of points $(x,du_{L}(x))$ where $u_{L}$ is differentiable may then be invariant by the flow $\varphi^t$.
+If there is an element $L$, in $\widehat {\mathcal L}$ fixed by $\varphi^t$, then $L$ is not a Lagrangian, but the corresponding graph selector, $u_{L}(x)$ is again well-defined as a Lipschitz function, hence differentiable a.e.
+The set of points $(x,du_{L}(x))$ where $u_{L}$ is differentiable could then contain a set invariant by the flow $\varphi^t$.
 Note that the approach in this paper is very far from this conjecture, since we obtain the invariant measure as a limit of measures supported on trajectories, and there is no obvious way to make this into an element in $\widehat{\mathcal L}$.